Skip to content

 In the previous post I gave workloads a zero trust identity with SPIFFE and SPIRE — and registered every workload entry by hand with spire-server entry create.
 That's fine for a demo and untenable in production: a human typing CLI commands does not scale to hundreds of services that come and go on every deploy.

-So in this post I build the piece that closes the gap — a Kubernetes operator called spiffe-registrar that watches Deployments and registers them with SPIRE automatically.
+The proof of concept is an operator called spiffe-registrar that watches Deployments and registers them with SPIRE automatically.
 Every new Deployment gets a SPIFFE ID without anyone touching the CLI, and when a Deployment is deleted its entry is cleaned up.
-It's a real, production-shaped operator built on controller-runtime, calling the SPIRE Entry API over gRPC.
+It's built on controller-runtime, calling the SPIRE Entry API over gRPC — essentially the same machinery the official operator uses, scaled down to something you can read end to end.

 Why operators exist